-As such, the defense attorney representing such a case has two different fights on his hands: he not only has to defend against the allegation that the client had possession of the drugs with the intent to distribute them, but he also has to fight a quantitative analysis in regards to the amount of drugs that were actually in his client's "possession."
+As such, the law firm providing the drug trafficking defense has two different fights on it's hands: they not only has to defend against the allegation that the client had possession of the drugs with the intent to distribute them, but they also has to fight a quantitative analysis in regards to the amount of drugs that were actually in his client's "possession."

 These types of cases aren't easy, and they take a lot of hard work and preparation.
 Considering the liability the client possibly faces if convicted, he or she can't risk hiring a lawyer who is unwilling to dive into the case and make sure that every possible defense is exhausted.
 This time, the prosecution bit off more than they could chew, and we were able to get the best result possible for our client.